Oswald Mosley: Marriage to Lady Cynthia Curzon

 On 11 May 1920, Mosley married Lady Cynthia "Cimmie" Curzon, the second daughter of George Curzon, 1st Marquess Curzon of Kedleston, the Foreign Secretary and former Viceroy of India, and Lord Curzon's first wife, the American mercantile heiress Mary Leiter.
 It was later alleged by Arnold Leese, a political rival of Mosley's in the early 1930s who founded the Imperial Fascist League and considered the BUF to be insufficiently antisemitic, that Cynthia had been "of Jewish descent", and falsely claimed that she "had had a Jewish grandfather."
-In March 1920, Mosley met Lord Curzon to inform him about the marriage and request his approval; ironically, in a letter written afterwards to his American-born second wife, Grace Curzon, Marchioness Curzon of Kedleston, his future father-in-law made the casually antisemitic remark that Mosley possessed a "rather a Jewish appearance."
+In March 1920, Mosley met Lord Curzon to inform him about the marriage and request his approval.
+In a letter written afterwards to his American-born second wife, Grace Curzon, Marchioness Curzon of Kedleston, his future father-in-law made the casually antisemitic remark that Mosley possessed a "rather a Jewish appearance."

 Lord Curzon had to be persuaded that Mosley was a suitable husband, as he suspected Mosley was largely motivated by social advancement in Conservative Party politics and Cynthia's inheritance.
 The wedding took place in the Chapel Royal in St James's Palace in London.
 The hundreds of guests included King George V and Queen Mary, as well as foreign royalty such as the Duke and Duchess of Brabant (later King Leopold III and Queen Astrid of Belgium).

 During his marriage to Cynthia, Mosley engaged in an extended affair with his wife's younger sister, Lady Alexandra Metcalfe, while also carrying on a separate affair with their stepmother Grace, who had been a widow since her husband's death in 1925.
 He succeeded to the Mosley baronetcy of Ancoats upon his father's death in 1928.